Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 ### Step 1: Select Algorithm
 After completing the camera parameter configuration, click the [Algorithm] button.
 The algorithm settings will appear in the status panel on the right, as shown in Figure 6.
-Select [Avoid Obstacle] for S10 cameras, and [Avoid Obstacle 2.0] for all other models.
+Select [Avoid Obstacle] for S10 and S11 cameras, and [Avoid Obstacle 2.0] for all other models.
 Please note that the version number is displayed only for [Avoid Obstacle 2.0]; it is not visible for [Avoid Obstacle 1.0].